Bira/octopus-carnival/_drafts/fiction.md

 We sit across from each other around a small white table in her hospital room.
 I can see the thick gray cables trailing from beneath the kimono and snaking their way towards the sealed medical pod where her real body rests.
 She asks me about the others, and an approximation of her voice comes out of the pod's speakers.
+I tell her they are well.
+Describing their continued feelings of horror and revulsion is unnecessary.
+Both of us know.